 Detailed Description

-This Phase 2 study aims to evaluate the efficacy, safety and tolerability of the investigational drug KAF156 and a Solid Dispersion Formulation of lumefantrine (LUM-SDF) when administered in combination in pediatric patients 6 months to < 18 years of age with uncomplicated Plasmodium falciparum malaria.
-In addition, pharmacokinetics (PK) of the drug combination will also be evaluated.
+This Phase 2 study aimed to evaluate the efficacy, safety and tolerability of the investigational drug KAF156 and a Solid Dispersion Formulation of lumefantrine (LUM-SDF) when administered in combination in pediatric patients 6 months to < 18 years of age with uncomplicated Plasmodium falciparum malaria.
+In addition, pharmacokinetics (PK) of the drug combination was also evaluated.

 Study Type